Arizona Gold and Golden Predator Shareholders Approve Business Combination

 Name Change to Sabre Gold Mines Corp.

 Arizona also intends to proceed with a name change to Sabre Gold Mines Corp. (“Sabre Gold”) in connection with the closing of the Arrangement.
 The common shares of the new Sabre Gold are expected to trade under the ticker symbol ‘SGLD’ on the Toronto Stock Exchange.
-The company expects to begin trading under its new name on the OTCQB and under a new ticker symbol by the middle of September 2021, until which time the company will continue to trade under the current OTCQB symbol (AGAUF, Financial).
+The company expects to begin trading under its new name on the OTCQB at or about the same time and under a new ticker symbol by the middle of September, 2021, until which time the company will continue to trade under the current OTCQB symbol (AGAUF, Financial).
 A new website for the combined company will also be launched in early September.

 Golden Predator shares are expected to be delisted from the TSX Venture Exchange and an application will be made for Golden Predator to cease to be a reporting issuer on the date of closing of the Arrangement.